Benreef/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe #

-first commit
-## :computer: [Click here](https://gist.git.generalassemb.ly/kasun/85189b877c6ce92c3c9337d4d977b79d) to see my live project!
+## [Click here](https://benreef.github.io/Tic-Tac-Toe/) to see my live project!

-### :page_facing_up: About
+### About

-- How to play my great game of Tic Tac
+- How to play my LOUD game of Tic Tac Toe
+- Load wesbite
+- Enter players names
+- Click start game
+- (Hopefully) claim victory
+- Press restart game

-### :pencil2: Planning & Problem Solving
+### Planning & Problem Solving

 - Create a HTML layout for the game board, 3x3 grid of squares,
 - Use CSS to style the game board which includes the grid